 Mapping Puget Sound bluffs and beaches

-Our Coastal Monitoring & Analysis Program (CMAP) conducted a series of boat-based Lidar surveys at 16 sites spanning about 135 miles of shoreline and more than two dozen drift cells from 2013 through 2016.
-This critical work collected high-resolution, topographic data about Puget Sound beaches and bluffs.
+We conducted a series of boat-based lidar surveys at 16 sites spanning about 135 miles of shoreline and more than two dozen drift cells from 2013 through 2016.
+This critical work by our Coastal Monitoring and Analysis Program (CMAP) staff collected high-resolution, topographic data about Puget Sound beaches and bluffs.

-The boat-based Lidar and GPS topography data were used to produce 0.5-meter digital elevation models for beaches and bluffs at each of the survey sites.
-These models provide afford us the opportunity to inventory and characterize the shoreline landscape affecting the nearshore ecosystem such as:
+Mapping strategyWe used boat-based lidar and GPS topography data to produce 0.5-meter digital elevation models for beaches and bluffs at each of the sites we surveyed.
+These models afford us the opportunity to inventory and characterize the shoreline landscape affecting the nearshore ecosystem.
+These features include:

 - Feeder bluff activity